Joseph Chamberlain: Colonial Secretary

 Having agreed to a set of policies, the Conservatives and Liberal Unionists formed a government on 24 June 1895, with Liberal Unionists granted four Cabinet positions.
-Salisbury and Balfour offered Chamberlain any Cabinet position except Foreign Secretary or Leader of the House of Commons with they reserved for themselves respectively.
-To their surprise, Chamberlain asked for the Colonial Office, declining the Exchequer, for unwillingness to be constrained by conservative spending plans, and Home Secretary.
+Salisbury and Balfour offered Chamberlain any Cabinet position except Foreign Secretary or Leader of the House of Commons which they reserved for themselves respectively.
+To their surprise, Chamberlain asked for the Colonial Office, declining the Exchequer, for unwillingness to be constrained by Conservative spending plans, and Home Secretary.
 Chamberlain's choice to enter the cabinet in a subordinate role was the result of an adjustment in his political strategy following a lost dispute over a seat at Leamington Spa putting his program of social reform on the back burner.
 Chamberlain took formal charge of the Colonial Office on 1 July 1895, with a Unionist victory assured in the upcoming general election.
 He would remain in the position for eight years.

 To further surprise, Chamberlain used the Colonial Office to become one of the dominant figures in British politics and a statesman of global consequence.
 His ministerial portfolio included control of numerous colonies, notably excluding India and Canada.
 Once an outspoken anti-imperialist, Chamberlain's unionism had by 1895 led him to fully embrace Imperial Federation as an alternative, with support from Conservative backbenchers.
 He sought to foster closer relations between Great Britain and the settler colonies, expand the Empire in Africa, the Americas, and Asia, and reorder imperial trade through preferential tariffs.
 His proposals faced opposition from the settler colonies themselves, which sought greater autonomy under the Crown.

 In addition to a policy of imperial unity, Chamberlain aggressively pursued development projects in each colony.
 Chamberlain stated confidently, "I believe that the British race is the greatest of the governing races that the world has ever seen...
 It is not enough to occupy great spaces of the world's surface unless you can make the best of them.
 It is the duty of a landlord to develop his estate."
 Accordingly, he advocated investment in underdeveloped possessions, especially Africa and the West Indies, which earned him the nickname "Joseph Africanus" among the press.
 He also recognised the need to handle the unfamiliar tropical diseases that ravaged Britain's subject peoples.
 With Chamberlain's support, Patrick Manson founded the London School of Tropical Medicine, the world's second medical facility dedicated to tropical medicine, in 1899.